 One of the key functions of our Board of Directors is informed oversight of our risk management process, including risks from cybersecurity threats.
 Our Board of Directors is responsible for monitoring and assessing strategic risk exposure, and our executive officers are responsible for the day-to-day management of the material risks we face.
 Our Board of Directors administers its cybersecurity risk oversight function primarily through the Audit Committee.
-Our CIO provides periodic briefings to the Audit Committee regarding our cybersecurity risks and activities, including any recent cybersecurity incidents and related responses, cybersecurity policies and procedures, activities of third parties, and the like.
+Our CFO, who oversees the information technology department as led by our Director of Information Technology, provides periodic briefings to the Audit Committee regarding our cybersecurity risks and activities, including any recent cybersecurity incidents and related responses, cybersecurity policies and procedures, activities of third parties, and the like.